-Single Audit.
-As a recipient of Federal financial assistance, the City is responsible for maintaining an adequate internal control structure to ensure compliance with applicable laws and regulations related to those programs.
+Single Audit: As a recipient of Federal financial assistance, the City is responsible for maintaining an adequate internal control structure to ensure compliance with applicable laws and regulations related to those programs.
 As part of the City's single audit, tests are performed to determine the adequacy of the internal control structure including the portion related to federal financial assistance programs.
-The results of the City's single audit for the fiscal year ended August 31, 1994 found no instances of material weaknesses in the internal control structure.
+The results of the City's single audit for the fiscal year ended August 31, 1995 found no instances of material weaknesses in the internal control structure.

-Pension Trust Fund Operations.
-The operations of the City of Arnold Police Pension Plan remained stable during fiscal 1994.
-The plan was amended during fiscal year 1992 to provide an increased maximum retirement benefit of 75% of final average salary vs. the previous limit of 50%.
+Pension Trust Fund Operations: The operations of the City of Arnold Police Pension Plan remained stable during fiscal 1995.
 The annual actuarial valuation continues to reflect a positive trend in the City's and employee's funding of the Police Pension Plan.

-Debt Administration.
-At August 31, 1994, the City had two major debt issues outstanding.
-These issues are \$2,000,000 of certificates of participation (municipal complex), and \$3,481,667 of sewer revenue bonds.
+Debt Administration: At August 31, 1995, the City had two major debt issues outstanding.
+These issues are \$1,910,000 of certificates of participation (municipal complex), and \$3,295,500 of sewer revenue bonds.
 The City has no general obligation bonded debt.
-Under current Missouri statutes, the City's legal general obligation debt limit, based on ten percent of the City's total assessed valuation of real and personal property is \$13,541,145.
+Under current Missouri statutes, the City's legal general obligation debt limit, based on ten percent of the City's total assessed valuation of real and personal property is \$13,987,235.